coop-git/YamahaMusicCast/README.md

 # Yamaha MusicCast Binding

-Binding to control AV Receiver(s) from Yamaha via their MusicCast protocol (aka Yamaha Extended Control).
+Binding to control Yamaha models via their MusicCast protocol (aka Yamaha Extended Control).
 With support for 4 zones : main, zone2, zone3, zone4.
 Main is always present.
-Zone2, Zone3, Zone4 to enable.
+Zone2, Zone3, Zone4 are read from the model.

-For Music Cast, items need to be created only once for a Thing.
+For Music Cast, the different Things are read via the OpenHAB REST API.

 ## Supported Things

-Each AV Receiver is a Thing.
+Each model (AV Receiver, ...) is a Thing.

 ## Discovery